grame-cncm/faustcourse/session2/Lesson 6.md

     import("stdfaust.lib");

 A Faust library itself is just a file with Faust code.
-The `import` statement that adds all the definitions of the imported file into the current program as if they where typed directly into the progam.
+The `import` statement  adds all the definitions of the imported file into the current program as if they where typed directly into the progam. (like an include in C or C++)

 By convention Faust programs have the `.dsp` extension, while Faust libraries have the `.lib` extension.
 The main difference between a Faust program and a Faust library is that a library doesn't define `process`.